 9. If you promise free newsletters or workshops, do it or stop promising it.

 Several folks use health clubs, personal trainers and dietitians who promised to provide certain freebies: a monthly newsletter, free workshops, periodic seminars.
 Yet they’ve never seen any sign of these value-added extras.
 You don’t have to offer these things to succeed – but if you do promise them, deliver!

 10. Make it easy.

 Is your company easy to do business with?
 A couple of responses nailed the “pointless paperwork” problem.
 For example, one client filled out vital statistics on one form, only to be asked for it again by another staffer.
-Another subscriber griped about a wellness coach who doesn’t use e-mail and insists on faxing everything.
 One subscriber tried to rent a conference room at a local fitness center over a year ago.
 After leaving several messages she has yet to get any reply at all.
-Someone else just gave up on her local health club after visiting twice in the evenings hoping to tour and probably join…but wasn’t willing to wait for the lone salesperson.
+Someone else just gave up on her local health club after visiting twice in the evenings hoping to tour and probably join…but she just wasn’t willing to wait for the lone salesperson.

 11. Know the rules

 Employers have been burned by health coaches, yoga instructors, fitness professionals and personal trainers who come from private practice or consumer businesses like health clubs and yoga studios, and are clueless about the special concerns that employers have.
-For example, health clubs don’t generally have to give HIPAA a thought — but employers are extremely sensitive about keeping employee health info confidential.
-Yoga isntructors often wear very revealing clothing and touch students without asking.
+For example, health clubs don’t generally have to give HIPAA a thought—but employers are extremely sensitive about keeping employee health info confidential.
+Yoga instructors often wear clothing that covers much less of the body than expected in many workplaces, and frequently touch students without asking.
 Both scenarios are a real problem for many companies and can result in complaints about sexual harassment and a hostile work environment.
 And personal trainers who recommend supplements?
 Again, a real problem for employers who don’t want to risk that kind of liability.